jackyzha0/quartz/content/notes/blockchain-terms.md

 **Decision problem:** In computability theory and computational complexity theory, a decision problem is a computational problem that can be posed as a yes–no question of the input values.

+**Stateless Validation**: Verifying that a transaction is not malformed

 **:**

 **:**